lanl-future-campaign/c2-vpic-sample-dataset/README.md

 ```

 **Acknowledgement**: C2 is developed under U.S. Government contract 89233218CNA000001 for Los Alamos National Laboratory (LANL), which is operated by Triad National Security, LLC for the U.S. Department of Energy/National Nuclear Security Administration.
 VPIC is a general purpose particle-in-cell simulation code developed by LANL.
 See https://github.com/lanl/vpic for more information.

+**A much larger version of this dataset (15,728,640 particles per file, 256 files, 180GB total data) is also available at ftp://hpc-ftp.lanl.gov/data/operational/vpic/LA-UR-22-31691.tar**.